 4.1.
 The Translator accepts payments only by wire transfer in British Pounds (£, GBP).
 Payments via PayPal or Transferwise may be accepted if agreed in writing by both The Client and The Translator.

 4.2.
-New clients will be required to pay 50% of the total amount up front, which will not be reimbursed.
+Private individuals will be required to pay the total amount up front.
 The Translator will not start working on the project until the payment has been received.

-4.3.
-If The Client cancels the project once it has been confirmed in writing and The Translator has already started working on it, a compensatory sum will be agreed between The Translator and The Client and paid to The Translator within 30 days.
+4.4.
+If The Client (other than a private individual) cancels the project once it has been confirmed in writing and The Translator has already started working on it, a compensatory sum will be agreed between The Translator and The Client and paid to The Translator within 30 days.
 The Client has the right to request the work completed up to then.

 4.5.
 The amount due on the final invoice must be paid to The Translator within 30 days from the date on the invoice.